root-project/root/README/ReleaseNotes/v604/index.md

 Changes will be part of the future v6.04/02.

+### Core

+#### TDirectory::TContext

+Fixed a thread safety issue in TMVA by updating TDirectory::TContext.

+We added a default constructor to TDirectory::TContext which record the current directory and will restore it at destruction time and does not change the current directory.

+The constructor for TDirectory::TContext that takes a single TDirectory pointer as an argument was changed to set gDirectory to zero when being passed a null pointer;
+previously it was interpreting a null pointer as a request to *not* change the current directory - this behavior is now implement by the default constructor.

 ### Proof
  - Add support for aliases [ROOT-7392]
  - Fix issue with trees in sub-directories causing stressProof test #29 to fail